artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

    :width: 60%
    :alt: Adding tags to files in the backlog

 Tags that have already been created appear in the Tags drop-down menu.
-Filtering by a particular tag causes only files to which that tag has been applied to appear in transfers in the Backlog pane.
+Choosing a particular tag filters the files that appear within transfers in the Backlog pane by that tag.
 Filters added in other panes in the Appraisal tab will also appear listed under the Tags drop-down menu.
 Filters can be removed by clicking the “x” next to them.

 .. image:: images/adding_filters.*
    :align: center